-Many plants and pets commonly found in aquariums and backyard ponds have been imported from other parts of the world.
-These organisms tend to be hardy and reproduce vigorously, making them appealing to hobbyists but dangerous to Michigan's native ecosystems if they are introduced into the wild.
-Although Michigan’s winter temperatures stop some from reproducing in our lakes and streams, this is not always the case.
-Some plants and animals survive and thrive, which can negatively impact the environment, decrease recreational opportunities and cause severe economic consequences.
+Aquariums and water gardens add beauty and tranquility to our homes.
+Many plants and animals that we use in aquariums and backyard ponds have been imported from other parts of the world.
+While they are excellent to enjoy they may be harmful to Michigan's native ecosystems if they are released into the wild.
+Although Michigan’s winter temperatures stop some exotic species from reproducing in our lakes and streams, this is not always the case.
+Some species survive and thrive, negatively impacting the environment, decreasing recreational opportunities and causing severe economic consequences.

-Aquatic plants and animals can reach Michigan's waterways via several pathways.
-They are most commonly released when people can no longer care for them or they escape unintentionally during flood events.
 It is never safe to release water garden or aquarium plants and animals into the natural environment, even if they appear to be dead.
-Releasing any aquatic organism into the wild is not an accepted practice and is punishable by law.

 Together we can keep Michigan’s waterways healthy and pure